niushamjd/Travelers-Media/README.md

 # Travelers-Media Project:

-A website to get information of cities aroun Europe and find travelers in similar area
+A website to get information of cities around Europe and find travelers in similar area

 ## Start Guide: